The Internet of Things Lemon

 I was curious why every lemon had a little sticky tag on it with a barcode.
 I could understand the tag, it had the brand name and reassured me that the lemon was organic.
 A quick barcode lookup showed that this was a stacked (RSS 14) code designed for space constrained applications such as point of sale applications.

 Digging a little deeper, we find a supplier identifier - 729062 which identifies the supplier as Vegetable Fresh Farms in California.
 The remaining digits - 94053 are the PLU code for the lemon.
 The International Federation for Produce Standards (IFPS) has standardized these codes.
-The first digit is a 9, which signals that the is organic.
+The first digit is a 9, which signals that the product is organic.
 If it was 3 or 4, this would indicate a conventionally grown entity, ie with pesticide application.

-Despite the tremendous amount of interest in and the development and deployment of IoT devices such as cameras, alarm systems, watering systems, health devices etc, the adoption of IoT technology as a whole has considerably lagged expectations and market estimates.
+Despite the tremendous amount of interest in IOT and the development and deployment of IoT devices such as cameras, alarm systems, watering systems, health devices etc, the adoption of IoT technology as a whole has considerably lagged expectations and market estimates.

 This lag arises from a combination of circumstances.
-Immature technology, problems with managing devices at scale. perceived and actual problems with IoT devices (which have large attack surfaces), the lack of truly persuasive models that address potential customer needs at an attractive , the confusion and reluctance to invest because of the large number of competing standards.
+Immature technology, problems with managing devices at scale. perceived and actual security problems with IoT devices (which have large attack surfaces), the lack of truly persuasive business models that address potential needs at an attractive , the confusion and reluctance to invest because of the large number of competing standards.

 Many of the applications that IoT enthusiasts are exploring such as logistics, paperless transactions, workflow automation etc, are real and well known in the associated industries ie, logistics, retail, healthcare and manufacturing to mention some examples.